 vi.
 Assist patrons to the best of our ability.

-vii.
-Enforce this policy by withholding Internet access privileges for the first infraction for ten days, for the second infraction 20 days and for the third infraction indefinitely withhold Internet access.
+vii. will inform users if the user(s) access any image(s) that is/are considered inappropriate.
+The user will be required to leave that web page.
+If there is a second complaint during the same period of use, the user’s Internet session will be terminated.
+Allow patrons one warning regarding inappropriate materials viewed on the internet.
+Enforce this policy by withholding Internet access privileges for the first infraction after the warning for ten days, for the second infraction 20 days and for the third infraction indefinitely.
 The Library will immediately revoke a user’s privileges whose acts or behavior jeopardize the library’s access to the Internet.

 These policies may change as public library Internet services change.